pragmaticly/blog.pragmatic.ly/source/2013-01-29-integrate-version-control-system-with-pragmat.html.markdown

 ### How to setup ###

-1. First, you should make sure the user name or the email is the same with what you use in your Pragmatic.ly account.
+1. First, you should make sure the user name or the email is the same with what you use in your Fengche.co account.
 If not, you can always set the setting in the project.
 For example:

         $ git config user.name "Terry Tai"
-        $ git config user.email "terry@pragmatic.ly"
+        $ git config user.email "terry@fengche.co"

-2. Get the commit hook url on your Pragmatic.ly project setting panel and copy this url to your clipboard.
+2. Get the commit hook url on your Fengche.co project setting panel and copy this url to your clipboard.
 We will use it as the callback url latter.
 Only the administrators of the project can view the settings.

     ![Project Setting](/images/integrate-version-control-system-with-pragmat/project-list.png)

     ![Edit Project](/images/integrate-version-control-system-with-pragmat/edit-project.png)

-3. As said, now Pragmatic.ly supports three services: Github, Bitbucket, Gitlab.
+3. As said, now Fengche.co supports three services: Github, Bitbucket, Gitlab.
 Below are the integration steps for each service.

 #### **Github** ####